Preparing for a Vision Plan and Medical Insurance Billing Audit

 Never bill both vision plans and medical insurance simultaneously for the same service.

-Do not continue the procedure until the patient signs an ABN and accepts financial responsibility for non-covered services.
 Always file the signed ABN in the patient’s medical records.
 The ABN is invalid for any contractually obligated write-off.

 Post payments in your practice management system correctly and often.
 Ensure you are assigning them to the correct patient.
 Remember, some payers have strict refiling rules, limiting your time to appeal a claim from the remit date.